 By writing the command code "7716" in the first bus cycle and the confirmation command code "D016" in the second bus cycle that follows to the block address of a flash memory block, the system sets the lock bit for the specified block to 0 (locked).
-Make an address in the first bus cycle same as an address to block by the second bus cycle.

-Figure 1.29.5 shows an example of a lock bit program flowchart.
+Figure 1.22.6 shows an example of a lock bit program flowchart.
 The status of the lock bit (lock bit data) can be read out by a read lock bit status command.